Relevant Contents

 Evaluate Your Program

 After you pick a standard that’s right for you, study it, score your company against it, see what your level of compliance with it is.
-You can do this on your own using spreadsheets or with the aid of tools such as those offered by BCMMETRICS.
+You can do this on your own using spreadsheets or with the aid of tools such as those offered by BCMMetrics.

 You need to come up with a simple way to score your program on each one.
 This lets you see where your program stands right now.
 People don’t like to do this because it takes time, but the benefits are worth it.